 Personal interviews are not required for admission; however, we encourage all applicants to schedule a campus tour and participate in an individual meeting with an Admission Counselor while here.
 This helps us to get to know each applicant better.
 We also offer regional meetings with an Admission Counselor or Guilford alumnus, as well as by phone.

 To be considered for admission to Guilford College, first-year students must:

 - Submit a completed online application (selecting the Guilford application or the Common Application).
-If you select the Common Application, you will also need to complete our Common Application Supplement Form.
 If you submit a paper Application Form, a $25 fee is required.

 - Supply your official high school transcripts, college transcripts, GED scores, if applicable, and either your SAT I (Guilford SAT code: 5261) or ACT (Guilford ACT code: 3106) scores OR an Academic Portfolio of 2 additional writing samples.

 - Submit a personal essay.

 - Supply at least one academic letter of recommendation.

 - Home schooled applicants must also submit a junior/senior year reading list.

 A student’s application and all required supporting materials must be received by the Admission Office by the dates listed below to receive notification of the admission decision.